s-a-v-a-n-n-a/Second_semester/Hash_map/README.md

 ### ***RESTRICTIONS***

-For easier work with hashtable it was decided to use ony insertion at back functionas it provides direct access to the data.
+For easier work with hashtable it was decided to use any insertion at back functionas it provides direct access to the data.
 Thus in addition function of deleting elements was replaced.

-Lately fixing the size of the key was used.
+Lately, fixing the size of the key was used.

 Measuring the time of program working also included the fact that the major of time user finds words and the most of the inserts are made at the beginning of the program, when the dictionary is loaded.

 ### ***FORMULAS FOR CALCULATING THE BOOST***

-Using profiler and comparing two results the coefficient of the boost we will calculate is (second result - first result)/(first result).
-(1)
+Using profiler and comparing two results the coefficient of the boost we will calculate is a2/a1 (1), where a1 is the first result and a2 is the second result.

 To calculate the total boost the formula we wil use (the coefficient of the boost/amount of the lines on assembly) * 1000.
 (2)